ministryofjustice/data-platform-products/data-products/cleansing-definitions.md

        description: "Add a flag column to indicate which records were affected by the de-duplication process"
 ```

 Furthermore, there may be a column of data which contains jargon or abbrevations which you wish to make more user-friendly.
 Assuming you cannot take the preferred approach of providing a reference table for this, you may decide to expand or replace these as part of your cleansing.
-For example there's a column which contains some information about whether the release was early, on time or late, but users of the case management system have taken to entering "E", "OT", "L", "VL", and there's no reference data or data entry validation for this.
+For example there's a column which contains some information about whether the release was early, on time, or late, but users of the case management system have taken to entering "E", "OT", "L", "VL", and there's no reference data or data entry validation for this.
 You use your knowledge of the system to provide an enhancement to expand those abbreviations.

 ```
 table: